Groostav/CMPT886-Paper-1/README.md

 - Generate short but punchy source code

-Run the compilers on that generated source

-- Disagreement about the behaviour of the same source code between different compilers implies a bug
+- Started as a branch off another random C generator

+---

+# Methodology of Research

+How do we tell if the compiled version of randomly generated source code is correct when the source code is potentially thousands of lines long

+  - We need an oracle of some type
+    Problem is, as discussed in class this is a very hard thing to do

+  - Better solution: poll the results of different compilers and ones that disagree with the majority are wrong

 ---